flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 If you look at the second one, you'll notice a timeline across the top of the picture that does not appear in the take off report.
 This timeline signifies that there are several samples of data coming in for this one ECS report, and its absence in the first report means that that one was a snapshot, one instant in time.
 You can navigate this timeline by clicking points along it or using the arrow keys, or simply clicking "play."

+In both of them there is a bar across the top with a forward skip, a backwards skip, and a play button, as on a DVD player; the backwards skip arrow will take you to the previous report of the same type (on a take off report it will take you to the previous take off, on an ECS report the the previous ECS, etc.), and the forward skip to the next one of the same type.
+The "play" arrow will put the system into live; as soon as another report of the same type is received, it will automatically refresh to that page.
+In other words, having the "play" arrow activated will keep the screen always on the most up to date report of the same type available.

 There are several kinds of data points, represented by colors:
 * Lime green points are normal data points collected; nothing unusual about them.
 * Orange data points represent an alert; something is unusual or wrong with the data point, or it is outside acceptable parameters.